 Social media photography is amongst the most popular niches of photography.
-Either as a business owner, a hobbyist, or a person looking forward to getting some nice clicks for their private profile, we all are social media photographers at one time.
+Whether as a business owner, a hobbyist, or a person looking forward to getting some nice clicks for our private profile, we all are social media photographers at one time.

 With a smartphone in hand, everyone is capable of getting some excellent clicks.
 If you are good at it, it can also be an excellent source of income both as a freelancer and a hobbyist.